SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/email-address-policies/eap-procedures.md

 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: eb2bf42e-2058-4e17-85d5-97546433b40a
-description: "Learn how to create, modify, remove, and apply email address policies in Exchange 2016."
+description: "Summary: Learn how to create, modify, remove, and apply email address policies in Exchange 2016."
 ---

 # Procedures for email address policies in Exchange 2016

-Learn how to create, modify, remove, and apply email address policies in Exchange 2016.
+ **Summary**: Learn how to create, modify, remove, and apply email address policies in Exchange 2016.

 Email address policies assign email addresses to recipients in your Exchange organization.
 You use the Exchange admin center (EAC) or the Exchange Management Shell to configure email address policies in Exchange Server 2016.